ivandfx/DFXWinTweaks/README.md

 DFX Tweaker does not require an internet connection.

 ### About updates
-The updates are manual, so you should visit the **Releases** section from time to time if there is a new version.
+The updates have to be downloaded manually, so you should visit the **Releases** section from time to time if there is a new version.

 NOTICE: Since the release of version 1.6, updates will arrive less frequently.